-To form a profitable trading strategy, it is important to know when to enter and exit the trade.
 While most traders use several tools to enter a trade, they often fail to comprehend when to exit.
 A perfect exit point helps traders do their job without added mental pressure as it relieves them from added mental pressure.
-While many tools and indicators can help you find the exit spot, the Average True Range Trailing Stops, or the ATR Trailing Stops, is deemed one of the best.
+While many tools and indicators can help you find the exit spot, the Average True Range Trailing Stops or ATR Trailing Stops are deemed one of the best.
 Traders majorly use it to protect their capital.
-You can use it for individual trades where it can be used to lock in individual profits.
+In addition, you can use it for individual trades where it can be used to lock in personal profits.
 When used alongside a trend filter, it can also be used to find entries.

 What is ATR trailing stop?

-ATR Trailing Stops or Average True Range Trailing Stop represents the process of setting trailing stops to close positions based on the average true range.
-Stop loss is determined based on a measure of the degree of price volatility (Average True Range) in order to protect capital and lock in profits on individual trades.
+ATR Trailing Stops or Average True Range Trailing Stop represents setting trailing stops to close positions based on the Average true range.
+Stop loss is determined based on the degree of price volatility (Average True Range) to protect capital and lock in profits on individual trades.

-The concept of Average True Range was first introduced in 1978 by J. Welles Wilder.
-Stock or index volatility is measured using the ATR, and the detailed explanation could be found at the Average True Range.
-In the initial stages, Volatility Stops that follow trends were used with the Average True Range by Wilder.
+The concept of the Average True Range was first introduced in 1978 by J. Welles Wilder.
+Stock or index volatility is measured using the ATR, and a detailed explanation can be found at the Average True Range.
+In the initial stages, Wilder used Volatility Stops that follow trends with the Average True Range.
 This experiment later helped in the development of Average True Range Trailing Stops.

 You can use the ATR Trailing Stop to identify exit signals for both short and long positions: